 Or even more disheartening, when I try my best to speak Portuguese, they reply abruptly, ‘I no speak English!’
 Really, am I that bad?
 I was speaking Portuguese!!
 Or are they just listening in the wrong language?
 Nah, I probably am that bad, it used to happen when I lived in Thailand and Laos too and tried to speak the local language too.

-However I live in Portugal, so I should speak or at least attempt to speak Portuguese.
+However when living in Portugal, so I should speak or at least attempt to speak Portuguese.
 So I said yes to taking Portuguese classes with Lusa Language School.
 They then invited me down to do a placement test.
 Terrified, I dragged Jonathan, down for moral support, and if the test went terribly wrong, we could just go sightseeing instead.

 The school is located in a great central position, just a few minutes from the Time Out Market and on the edge of Lisbon’s Pink Street on Rua Nova do Carvalho, close to the Cais do Sodré Metro Station.